Looking Back: The Difference 9 Years Makes

 How far have I come since then?
 I’ve been chronicling my progress on Consumerism Commentary every month since July 2003, so feel free to browse my monthly financial reports.

 This story was part of May’s writing project at the MoneyBlogNetwork.
-Here are more articles written by bloggers looking back at their finances from a decade ago.
+Here are more articles are written by bloggers looking back at their finances from a decade ago.

 - Now and Them: How My Current Financial Situation Compares With a Decade Ago, Get Rich Slowly